vishvAsa/AgamaH_shaivaH/siddhAntaH/articles/mikael-conversion_hindu.md

 Back home in Denmark, he studied under an Indian professor who also took spoken Sanskrit classes.
 From him, Mikael picked up an interest in Nada Karika, which is a text of 25 verses, written by Ramakantha II (11th century C.E.).
 It has a commentary by Aghorasivacharya.
 Nada Karika asks questions about the origin of sound, and how words relate to objects.

-Does Saiva Siddhanta believe in Nada Brahman or Sabda Brahman?
+Does Śaiva Siddhanta believe in Nada Brahman or Sabda Brahman?

-> “No. In Saiva Siddhanta, Siva and Sakti are the ultimate sources.
+> “No. In Śaiva Siddhanta, Siva and Sakti are the ultimate sources.
 Word and sound are not present in the highest level, which is pure, without any trace of sabda or subtle matter.
 The ultimate experience is without words.
 This is opposed to the view point of grammarians and the view of later non dual Kashmiri Saivisim, where reality and language are one.”

 Will he include a study of concepts like sphota in his work?

 > “Yes, especially because I think concepts such as these deserve more attention from Western philosophers.”

-He plans to make a comparative study of Saiva Siddhanta with Nyaya, Mimamsa, and Bhartrhari’s work.
+He plans to make a comparative study of Śaiva Siddhanta with Nyaya, Mimamsa, and Bhartrhari’s work.
 He also wants to zero in on a temple and see how words are used in rituals.
 He wants to show how the history of the ritual and philosophy are connected.

 Mikael says he left Christianity at the age of 25.